kgg511/RecipeStartup260/README.md

 - HTML: Three HTML pages using the proper HTML structure.
 One for login, one for the user’s recipes, one for all recipes.

 - CSS: Attractive design that works for different screen size.
 Scroll through recipes.
+Colors and fonts that stand out.

-- JavaScript: Login, adding/deleting recipes, 'making' recipes
+- JavaScript: Login, adding/delete recipes, flip to see recipe, increase 'makes' for a recipe, toggle between user recipes and all recipes.

-- Service: Login, Retrieving
+- Service: Login, retrieving recipe info.

-- Database/Login: Persisted app and auth data
+- Database/Login:
-  - Sign in to your own account.
-  - Users
+  - Users login info
+  - Recipes
   - Who posted each recipe
-  - Recipes
   - ‘Makes’ on a recipe

-- WebSocket: Users can see each other's recipes and see how many times a recipe has been ‘made’.
+- WebSocket: Users can see each other's recipes and its number of 'makes'.

-- React: Will be properly used to wrap the previous things in a better design.
+- React: Wrap application into React web framework.